How Omega-3s Support Healthy Aging & Longevity — Every Step Of The Way*

 In 2021, a study published in the American Journal of Clinical Nutrition2 (and co-authored by Harris) put omega-3 status and longevity to the test.
 The goal of the study was to analyze the lifestyle habits and omega-3 levels of people with heart-health concerns over 11 years to determine the impact they have on life expectancy.
 While there were a number of lifestyle factors at play throughout the study that also affect longevity, the results indicated there is, in fact, a clear correlation between higher omega-3 levels and living long lives.*

-How omega-3s provide support as we age.
+How omega-3s support healthy aging

 Research on this topic is ongoing, and the exact mechanics behind how omega-3s are affecting longevity are still up for debate.
 That said, there are a number of well-researched omega-3 benefits that have been proven to support us now and later in life—including heart, brain, eye, and joint health:*